-Choice 2000, one of the original charter schools in California, is a completely online and fully accredited secondary school for grades 7–12.
+Choice 2000 is one of the original charter schools in California.
+It is a completely on-line and fully accredited secondary school, covering grades 7-12.

-The instructional platform that Choice uses is interactive.
-Students attend classes daily at set times, and lessons are presented visually and verbally.
+The instructional platform utilized by Choice is interactive.
+Students attend classes daily at set times.
+Lessons are presented both visually and verbally.
 Students and teachers are able to interact directly in this virtual environment, hearing and answering questions and participating in discussions of what appears on the screen.
 Students must provide their own computer.
-The maximum class size is 20 students per class, with an average of 13 students.
+The maximum class size is 20 students per class, with the average being 13 students per class.

-Online students are assigned to in-house Distance Learning Teachers who initiate contact with students to provide regular coaching, monitoring, and tutoring opportunities for each student.
-Students work from a combination of online and print materials and generally submit their assignments electronically.
-Expected turnaround time for student work is one to three days.
-In addition, students receive multiple assessment opportunities beyond regular assignment activities, such as quizzes, a unit test, and possibly a mid-term exam, thereby placing less weight on the final exam and bettering the students' potential for high achievement.
+Online students are assigned to in-house Distance Learning Teachers who initiate contact with students to provide coaching, monitoring and tutoring opportunities for each student on a regular basis.
+Students work from a combination of Online and Print materials.
+They complete their assignments and generally submit them electronically.
+Expected turn around time for student work is one to three days.
+In addition, students receive multiple assessment opportunities beyond regular assignment activities such as quizzes, unit test, and possibly a mid-term exam placing less weight on the final exam and bettering the students' potential for high achievement.

-For the predominantly asynchronous courses, students communicate by such Internet media as e-mail, online chat, threaded discussions, audio conferences, and shared whiteboards as well as by telephone, print, and fax machine.
+For the predominantly asynchronous courses, students communicate by such Internet media as e-mail, online chat, threaded discussions, audio conferences, and shared whiteboards, as well as by telephone, print, and fax machine.
 For synchronous courses, live classes are conducted over the Internet.
-The entire class "meets" at a regular time, and students are able to communicate with each other using microphones, drawing tools, and even sharing computer software
+The entire class "meets" at a regular time and they are able to communicate with each other using microphones, drawing tools and even sharing computer software.

-The Open School in British Columbia (BC) (Canada)provides asynchronous learning opportunities to high school students in the province.
-The online courses, using WebCT platform, are developed by a team of teachers, instructional designers, Web developers and education specialists who work together to produce ready-to-use, K–12 courses and resources that meet BC Ministry of Education curriculum guidelines.
-Unfortunately, however, a review of a sample course shows that it is basically a hyperlinked text.
-See http://www.openschool.bc.ca/online_login.html.
+The Open School in British Columbia (BC) provides asynchronous learning opportunities to high school students in the province.
+The online courses use WebCT platform and are developed by a team of teachers, instructional designers, web developers and education specialists who work together to produce ready-to-use, K-12 courses and resources that meet BC Ministry of Education curriculum guidelines.
+Unfortunately though, a review of a sample course shows that it is basically a hyperlinked text.
+See http://www.openschool.bc.ca/online_login.html

 Virtual School Service in Australia

-In Australia, the only full-service virtual school—the Virtual School Service—provides online classes to Queensland's high school students in subject areas that regular high schools have difficulty offering, including economics, mathematics, Japanese, modern history, information processing and technology, and physics.
-Review sample activities at: http://education.qld.gov.au/virtualschool/html/students/infohub/study_activities.htm.
+In Australia, the only full-service virtual school is the Virtual School Service.
+It provides online classes to Queensland's high school students in subject areas that regular high schools have difficulty offering.
+These subjects include Economics, Mathematics, Japanese, Modern History, Information Processing and Technology, and Physics.
+To review sample activities go to: http://education.qld.gov.au/virtualschool/html/students/infohub/study_activities.htm

 PBS - High School Equivalency Online Program

-The General Educational Development (GED) Testing Service develops and distributes GED tests, which are designed to provide a "reliable vehicle through which adults can certify that they possess the major and lasting outcomes of a traditional high school education."
-More than 860,000 adults worldwide take the GED tests each year, and more than 95% of U.S. employers consider GED graduates the same as traditional high school graduates in terms of hiring, salary, and opportunity for advancement.
+The General Educational Development (GED) Testing Service develops and distributes the GED Tests.
+These are basically designed to provide a "reliable vehicle through which adults can certify that they possess the major and lasting outcomes of a traditional high school education."
+More than 860,000 adults worldwide take the GED Tests each year.
+More than 95 percent of U.S. employers consider GED graduates the same as traditional high school graduates in regard to hiring, salary, and opportunity for advancement.

-PBS LiteracyLink offers learners a GED Connection package to help individuals prepare for the GED test with:
+PBS LiteracyLink offers learners a GED Connection package to help them prepare for the GED test:

 - interactive online learning modules, with practice tests, online activities and quizzes for each GED lesson.

-These integrated multimedia components work together to make studying for the GED easy for busy adults who need to work at their own pace.
-In addition to the online modules, learners can view the lessons on their local public television stations, record them, and use the videotapes to study at home.
-Many local adult education programs, community colleges, one-stop career centers, and libraries have GED Connection videos and books available, with classes and teachers to help.
-Online teachers from several states are also available to coach adult learners in virtual classrooms.
+These integrated multimedia components work together to make studying for the GED easy for a busy adult who needs to work at his or her own pace.
+In addition to the online modules, learners can view the lessons on their local public television stations, record these lessons, and use the videotapes to study at home.
+Many local adult education programs, community colleges, one-stop career centers, or libraries have GED Connection videos and books available, with classes and teachers to help.
+Online teachers from several states are available to coach adult learners in virtual classrooms.

 Florida Virtual School

-The Florida Virtual School (FLVS) is a statewide, Internet-based, public high school offering a rigorous curriculum online.
-Enrollment for 2002–03 exceeded 10,000.
-Courses are free to all Florida students and are available to public, private, and home schooled students, and non-Florida students can enroll in FLVS on a tuition basis.
-FLVS offered 75 courses during the 2003–04 school year, including honors and 11 Advanced Placement classes.
+The Florida Virtual School (FLVS) is a statewide, internet-based, public high school offering rigorous curriculum online.
+Enrollment for 2002-03 exceeded 10,000.
+Courses are free to all Florida students and are available to public, private, and home school students.
+Non-Florida students can enroll in FLVS on a tuition basis.
+FLVS will offer 75 courses during the 2003-04 school year, including honors courses and 11 Advanced Placement courses.
 FLVS course grades are accepted for credit and are transferable.

 All FLVS courses are delivered over the Internet.
-To help assure student success with virtual learning, a variety of Web-based, technology-based, and traditional resources is provided.
-Teachers communicate with students and parents regularly via telephone, e-mail, online chats, instant messaging, and discussion forums.
-For a course demonstration, visit: http://www.flvs.net/_global_connections/flash_courses/index.htm.
+To help assure student success with virtual learning, a variety of web-based, technology-based and traditional resources are provided.
+Teachers communicate with students and parents on a regular basis via telephone, email, online chats, instant messaging, and discussion forums.
+For course demonstration go to: http://www.flvs.net/_global_connections/flash_courses/index.htm

 The Babbage Net School

-The Babbage Net School is a private virtual high school offering online, interactive courses in English, math, science, social studies, SAT preparation, foreign language, Advanced Placement, music, and art.
-These courses are taught by certified teachers in a virtual classroom featuring interactive audio, synchronized Web browsing, and a shared whiteboard.
-The Babbage Net School also offers in-service courses for teachers.
+The Babbage Net School is a private virtual High School offering on line, interactive courses in English, Math, Science, Social Studies, SAT, Foreign Language, Advanced Placement, Music, and Art.
+These courses are taught by certified teachers in a virtual classroom featuring interactive audio, synchronized web browsing and a shared whiteboard.
+The courses cover the full range of high school level subjects including enrichment courses, foreign language and Advanced Placement courses.
+The Babbage Net School also offers In-service courses for teachers.

-The classes meet in a "classroom" at a specific time, and only registered students are allowed into a class.
-The virtual class is extremely similar to classes given in a traditional bricks-and-mortar school building.
+The classes meet in a "classroom" at a specific time.
+Only registered students are allowed into a class.
+The virtual class is extremely similar to classes given in a traditional brick and mortar school building.
 A certified, experienced teacher is in control of the class and guides the students through each lesson.
-The students have textbooks, the teacher talks to the class, and students can be "given the floor" so they can also talk to the class.
-Some class material is shown to the students as Web pages using a synchronized Web browser; other material is displayed on a whiteboard that functions as a blackboard does in a traditional classroom.
-Students can raise their hands to get the teacher's attention, or they can ask questions using text chat.
-The teacher can have a student answer a question by talking to the class or writing on the whiteboard, making the virtual class fully interactive.
-Students can also interact asynchronously with the teacher or their classmates by e-mail.
+The classes meet at assigned times.
+The students have a textbook.
+The teacher talks to the class and students can be 'given the floor' so they can also talk to the class.
+Some class material is shown to the class as web pages using a synchronized web browser.
+Other material is displayed on a whiteboard which functions as a blackboard in a traditional classroom.
+Students can raise their hand to get the teachers attention.
+Or, students can ask questions by using text chat.
+The teacher can have a student answer a question by talking to the class or writing on the whiteboard.
+So, the virtual class is fully interactive.
+Students can also interact asynchronously with the teacher or their classmates by using email.

 Before developing the online course, the teacher must complete a graduate-level course on design and development of network-based material.
-Each online course may take a year to develop and must be approved by the school principal and VHS central staff.
+Each online course may take a year to develop, and must be approved by the school principal and VHS central staff.
 More recently, an Evaluation Board has been formed to define standards of quality for the courses.
-The courses, mostly one semester long, are taken for credits as core subjects or electives.
+The courses, mostly one semester long, are taken for credits as core subject or elective.
 The courses are mostly interdisciplinary and use student-centered, hands-on instructional strategies that emphasize collaborative learning and inquiry.
 Students can take the course at home or during school time.
-The VHS coordinator functions as a tutor.
+In this case, the VHS coordinator functions as a tutor.
 The online courses are housed in a LearningSpace educational environment that enables teachers to deliver lectures, moderate student discussions, conduct assessments, and receive students' work.
 Students can submit work individually or in groups and can participate in discussions with their peers.